PDS Logo, the Tree of Life

 • How you can begin healing

-What Is Cold Father Syndrome?
+What Is Cold Father Syndrome (The Emotionally Unavailable Father)?

 Cold father syndrome is not a medical or clinical term, although there has been much research on related subjects.
 It’s simply a helpful way to describe what it feels like to grow up with a father who is often emotionally distant or unresponsive, similar to what many people describe as an absent father or emotionally distant parents.